Odd Nansen: Biography

-After returning to Norway, he joined the nascent Norwegian resistance and was himself arrested and detained by the Gestapo, and ultimately deported to the concentration camp at Sachsenhausen.
+After returning to Norway, he joined the nascent Norwegian resistance opposing the government of Vidkun Quisling, he was arrested and detained by the Gestapo, and deported to the concentration camp at Sachsenhausen.
 He was also a forced laborer at the Veidal Prison Camp.
 Nansen maintained a diary during his imprisonment that he hid and preserved.
-These diaries were published after the war and provide an in-depth, first hand account of life and death in Nazi concentration camps.
+These diaries were published after the war and provide an in-depth account of life and death in Nazi concentration camps.

-He survived captivity in the camps and returned to Norway where he resumed his architectural career, while also initiating several humanitarian efforts.
-He was the president of One World from 1947 to 1956 and is considered a co-founder of UNICEF.
+He survived captivity in the camps and returned to Norway where he resumed his architectural career, while initiating several humanitarian efforts.
+He was the president of One World from 1947 to 1956, and he is considered a co-founder of UNICEF.
 For his humanitarian efforts, Odd Nansen received many Norwegian and international decorations and honors.
 He was appointed commander of the Order of St. Olav in 1970.
-He was decorated with the Grand Cross of the Order of Merit of the Federal Republic of Germany, and received the Decoration of Honour for Services to the Republic of Austria.
+He was decorated with the Grand Cross of the Order of Merit of the Federal Republic of Germany and received the Decoration of Honour for Services to the Republic of Austria.

 Among Nansen's architectural works are the main terminal building at the (now decommissioned) Fornebu Airport from 1963.
 He also led restoration work for his childhood home at Polhøgda.

 Nansen was married to Karen "Kari" Hirsch (1903–1985).
-They were the parents of architect and humanitarian, Eigil Nansen and jurist Marit Greve, wife of diplomat Tim Greve.
+They were the parents of architect and humanitarian Eigil Nansen, architect Siri Jemtland and jurist Marit Greve, wife of diplomat Tim Greve.